alejux-cr/polymath/README.md

 - LangChain 0.0.240

 ## Set up env
 Create a virtual environment.
-For this project, Anaconda was used to manage the venv.
+For this project, Anaconda was used to manage the virtual env.